Fernán Faerrón: Professional career

 Returning to Fútbol Consultants Desamparados—formerly known as FC Moravia—in the summer of 2017, he made his first team debut for the club in the Costa Rican second division.

 In May 2018, 17-year-old Faerrón went on a trial at Norwegian club Vålerenga Fotball.
 However, he was never offered a contract.
 Shortly after returning, 18-year-old Faerrón moved to the Austrian club LASK, where he played for six months.

 Faerrón returned to Costa Rica in 2019, signing on loan for Santos Guápiles.
 He scored in his debut for the club on 17 February 2019 against C.S.
 Cartaginés.

 On 5 January 2020, Faerrón joined Alajuelense on loan.
 In February 2021, Faerrón signed a new contract with the club until June 2025.
 After the contract extension, rumors began to flourish that Faerrón had begun to become unpopular in the squad and that he had been in discussions with some of the players in the squad.
 As the situation didn't get better, in the summer of 2021, there was talk that Faerrón was on his way out of the club.
 After the criticism of him in the media, Faerrón went out on social media and stated that he didn't want to leave the club and that the rumors were untrue.
 He wrote, among other things, that he, like all people, had made mistakes, but also that he had a strong character, which did not always benefit him.

 On 7 January 2022, Alajuelense's sporting director revealed, that Faerrón was offered to join the B-team of the American club, Los Angeles Galaxy, in the summer of 2021, but rejected, as he wanted to stay at Alajuelense.
 He also stated, that Faerrón now had asked to leave the club, as he wanted to go play abroad.
 Five days later, on 14 January, the club confirmed that Faerrón had left the club, without specifying further.

 On 21 February 2022 it was confirmed, that Faerrón had joined Norwegian Eliteserien club HamKam, on a one-year loan from Desamparados.
 After returning from the loan spell in January 2023, Faerrón signed with C.S.
 Herediano.

+On 6 February 2025, Faerrón joined Ukrainian Premier League side FC Vorskla Poltava on a loan for the rest of the season with an option to buy.
+Due to the war in Ukraine, Faerron was forced to leave the country and consequently the club at the end of May 2025, as bombardments approached the city where Faerron and his family resided.

+Faerrón returned to Herediano On 11 September 2025, Faerróns contract was terminated.